 Cascade River State Park: Open

-Last Updated: February 16
+Last Updated: March 10

-Snow Depth: 3-4" base; Good conditions
+Snow Depth: 10-14" base; Very good conditions

-We have not received any new snow in the last week.
-There has been some wind and a couple days hovering slightly at or above freezing.
-Now we're back to colder weather with snow in the forecast to improve our trail conditions.
-The trails east of the Cascade River were packed and tracked on Thursday February 1st.
-Trail conditions improve as you ski up and away from the trailhead The Lakeshore trail was rolled and packed but not tracked due to the limited snow cover.
+The conditions have stabilized lately with temps below freezing but no new snow for the last 10 days.
+All trails east of the Cascade River (except the lakeshore trail) were renovated, packed and tracked on Friday March 9th.
+Temperatures have moderated, but continue to remain mostly below freezing to help maintain great trail conditions.
+Trail conditions improve as you ski up and away from the trailhead.
+The Lakeshore trail has melted down providing a great hike along the shore.
 The ice sculptures along the lakeshore and the river are quite colorful and interesting, take a look while you're here.
-The trail Center building, adjacent to the trailhead provides picnic tables, a soft drink machine and a wood stove.
+The Trail Center building, adjacent to the trailhead provides picnic tables, a soft drink machine and a wood stove.

 Upper Gunflint Trail System: Open

-Last Updated: February 9
+Last Updated: March 11

-Snow Depth: 7-13" base; Good conditions
+Snow Depth: 8-14" base; Very good conditions

 Passes can be purchased at Gunflint Lodge (218-388-2294), Gunflint Pines Resort (218-388-4454), and Hestons Lodge (218-388-2243).
 All of these resorts are located on the South Gunflint Lake road.
 Daily, weekend, week, and seasonal passes are available.